 We advise you to apply for a Sandbox Application first.
 When completing the application you will be asked to send your certificate (issued by a QTSP).
 For a Sandbox Application a PSD2 certificate is not required, but a self-signed certificate is not allowed.

-In derogation of the application and use of the production APIs, it is not necessary for your organization yet to have a PSD2 license to provide PIS services or a registration for the provision of AIS services if you want access to and use the sandbox APIs as long as your organization applied for such a license from or registration with De Nederlandsche Bank or the competent authority in your own EU country.
+In derogation of the application and use of the production APIs, it is not necessary for your organization yet to have a PSD2 license to provide PIS, AIS or CAF services if you want access to and use the sandbox APIs as long as your organization applied for such a license from or registration with De Nederlandsche Bank or the competent authority in your own EU country.
 In that case, when requesting access to a sandbox API you will be asked to provide de Volksbank the necessary information about the application by your organization for this license and/or registration.

 Upon successful completion of the application, the 'client id' and so-called 'client secret' can be downloaded on the Developer Portal .
 These enable you to set up a secure communication with our Gateway.
 You are now ready to receive our Sandbox or production APIs.